audioeye/sdlc-docs/docs/how-our-tests-work.md

 ## CSV Output

-If you're prefer to work with CSV, you can use the `-t` flag with `csv` to output the results in CSV format.
+If you prefer to work with to work with CSV, you can use the `-t` flag with `csv` to output the results in CSV format.

 ```bash
 % npx aetest scan -c -t csv < component.html